 Students who have concerns related to academic courses (grading, assignments, class policies, course materials, etc.) should first discuss the matter with the class instructor.
-If no agreement on the matter can be achieved on that level, the student may consult with the Department Chair of the department in which the course is taught.
-If the matter is not resolved by consultation with the Department Chair, the student may arrange for a meeting with the School Dean.
-If the matter is not resolved by consultation with the School Dean, the student may arrange for a meeting with the Vice President for Academic Affairs.
-The Vice President for Academic Affairs may choose to refer the matter to the Academic Affairs Committee.
+If no agreement on the matter can be achieved on that level, the student may consult with the Director of the school in which the course is taught.
+If the matter is not resolved by consultation with the School Director, the student may arrange for a meeting with the Vice President for Academic Affairs.
+The Vice President for Academic Affairs may choose to refer the matter to the Academic

+Affairs Committee.
 Students must submit all appeals and rationale in writing to the instructor within 14 days of the last exam day of the semester in question.